71cj34/71cj34/README.md

 Hi!
-I'm Jason Cheng, a 2nd year student at McMaster Engineering.
+I'm Jason Cheng, a 2nd year Computer Engineering student at McMaster University.

 I'm interested in machine learning and using software to improve efficiency at performing all sorts of tasks.
 Feel free to reach out!